-The coronavirus pandemic has, so far, forced half of all schools across the country to close and switch to online learning for the next month or so, if not the indefinite future.
-As this means that millions of children are stuck at home, quarantined, parents are working frantically to figure out ways to occupy their time outside of class hours and facilitate their learning through free online classes.
-Luckily, there are many great online education classes for kids available offered by both accredited institutions and long-run and beloved learning companies such as Khan Academy, Scholastic, Epic, Fun Brain, National Geographic Kids, and PBS.
+The coronavirus pandemic has changed how kids learn, and with school reopening plans uncertain at best, many parents expect some combination of and in-person learning to take place come fall.
+And thus, parents scramble to figure out how to occupy kids’ time and facilitate their learning through free online classes.
+That’s where Luckily, there are many great online education classes for kids available offered by both accredited institutions and long-run and beloved learning companies such as Khan Academy, Scholastic, Epic, Fun Brain, National Geographic Kids, and PBS.
 Some offer full curriculums, others provide simple activities and educational entertainment, like Adventure Academy.
 All are useful for helping kids of all ages engage in free online learning.
 But the free online learning classes can also help kids stay active, and play at a time when movement and learning are so very necessary.

 The Best Online Education Classes For Kids